crownstone/crownstone-app/README.md

 copy the ios-configure-glog.sh from /node_modules/react-native/scripts to /node_modules/react-native/thirdParty/glog and run the script.
 Clean and rebuild

+If you get libfishhook.a is missing, go to RTCWebSocket and re-add the libfishhook.a in the link binary with libraries panel.

 ## Copyrights

 The copyrights (2014-2017) belongs to the team of Crownstone B.V. and are provided under an noncontagious open-source license: